jvanasco/pyramid_packages_demo/README.txt

 	* facebook_utils - simplifies authenticated logins with facebook
 	* pyramid_subscribers_cookiexfer - helps manage setcookie on redirects
 	* pyramid_formencode_classic - provides some formhandling routines that I found useful under pyramid
+	* pyramid_subscribers_beaker_https_session - supports an ancillary https only cookie/session
+	* insecure_but_secure_enough - cryptography that is good enough for non-sensitive information , like an autologin

 Finally, we'll install the app into the development path, which will also install all the modules we need...